Satik64/DeformableSnow2D/README.md

 1. <b>Box Colliders</b> - due to optimization, the box colliders haven't any calculations except the size, so the it's <b>not working with rotation</b> - however for "pixel perfect" collision you can still use polygon collider
 2. <b>Polygon colliders</b> are probably quite expensive due to many calculations, so I recommend use them in small amount :)
 3. Directions - there is no support for another gravity, however I made experiments with more complex terrains and more waving meshes and it seems to be working very well :)
+4. Only one path polygon colliders are supported
-4. Not absolutely pixel perfect, but this can be probably improved by more complex mesh, but it's not purpose of this simple script :)
+5. Not absolutely pixel perfect, but this can be probably improved by more complex mesh, but it's not purpose of this simple script :)

 ## Use of example
 You can use my predefined meshes with ready-to-place prefabs. which should working without problems.
 I have one smaller snow and one long which is fitting the most level scenarious.
 You can adjust the diffuse texture, replace with custom material or use it at it is :)